Skip to main content

 Earning scholarships to pay for college can be just as profitable as a part-time job — if you’re equipped with the right tools to search and apply.

 The UW-La Crosse Scholarship Resource Center (SRC) staff shared these tips to score scholarships.
-UWL students should be sure to take advantage of UWL Foundation scholarships with applications accepted starting Sunday, Oct.
-1. See more details below.
+UWL students should be sure to take advantage of UWL Foundation scholarships.
+These opportunities reopen on Oct.
+1, 2024.
+See more details below.

 How to find college scholarships

 • Ask local organizations.
-More people will apply to national scholarships.
-Not as many will apply to the ones in your own backyard.
+Many students will apply to large, national scholarships.
+But did you know that most scholarships received come from smaller organizations?
+Not as many will apply to the ones in their own backyard.
 Ask yourself: What local organizations am I or my family involved in that I can ask about scholarships?
-Think about religious groups, local businesses, Elks Club, Kiwanis Club, sports clubs, Eagle Scouts, Girl Scouts, YMCA, American Legion, Credit Unions, and Boys & Girls Club and more.
+Think about religious groups, local businesses, insurance agencies, Elks Club, Kiwanis Club, sports clubs, Eagle Scouts, Girl Scouts, YMCA, American Legion, Credit Unions, and Boys & Girls Club and more.
+You could even try searching your hometown then “community foundation.”
+Many local scholarships can be found this way.

 • Consider your employer.
 Where do you work?
-Where do your parents work?
+Where do your family members work?
 Do any of these employers offer scholarships?
 Many companies offer scholarships such as Chick-fil-A , McDonald’s, Wells Fargo, and Chipotle.

 • Ask your high school guidance counselor.
 Your high school counselor may have valuable connections with local scholarship organizations.